wenbo1212/ComplexSystemSimulation/README.md

 The Agent and Model are also implemented in the folder `forest_fire` for the interactive visualization.
 To enable the visualization, execute `python run.py`

+IF encouter any problems, please contact sunwenbo1212@outlook.com, Thank you.